 - Architecture: Cloisters, chapels and prayer rooms.

-- State of Disrepair: Some parts are well preserved, others more degraded.
+- State of disrepair: Some parts are well preserved, others more degraded.

 - Access: Access is free, but it is important to respect the place.

-4: The Old Paper Mill of Marnaval
+4: The Old Marnaval Paper Mill

 Site Features

-- State of Disrepair: Largely in ruins, some structures are still accessible.
+- State of disrepair: Largely in ruins, some structures are still accessible.

 - Access: Access is relatively easy, but it is important to remain cautious.